BGGremlin-Group/Spooky_Pranks2025/README.md

 ## 🚀 Project Overview

-Welcome to the **Creepy Prank Viruses Project**! 🎃 This is a collection of **20 harmless, humorous, and spooky prank programs** designed for Windows systems, created for fun.
+Welcome to the **Spooky Prank Viruses Project**! 🎃 This is a collection of **20 harmless, humorous, and spooky prank programs** designed for Windows systems, created for fun.
 Each "virus" simulates creepy effects like glitching screens, melting icons, and eerie sounds, all while ensuring **no data loss or permanent system changes**.
 The project includes an **interactive launcher** (`launcher.py`) that allows you to run any or all of the 20 viruses concurrently, with a help system that provides full documentation and usage instructions.

 The launcher supports simultaneous execution of multiple viruses, and each virus includes clear removal methods to ensure ease of use.